fr1sk/lets-build-a-webpage-hacktoberfest2019/README.md

 # lets-build-a-webpage-hacktoberfest2019

-Lets try to create the ugliest webpage ever.
-Hacktoberfest army, are you ready? 🚀
+Lets try to create a community-driven webpage ever.
+Hacktoberfest army, are you ready? 🚀 Feel free to add whatever you want (eg. easter eggs, wierd stuff, silly animations, etc.) and lets try to see what can we create from it. 👨🏻‍🎨

 If you have any questions or requests drop me a message! 📧